 Here's what you can lock in an unprotected sheet:

 Formulas: If you don’t want other users to see your formulas, you can hide them from being seen in cells or the Formula bar.
-For more information, see Hide and protect formulas.
+For more information, see Display or hide formulas.

 Ranges: You can enable users to work in specific ranges within a protected sheet.
 For more information, see Lock or unlock specific areas of a protected worksheet.